kris098e/4.-semester/4. semester/operativstystemer/Assignment 2/Notes/chapter 2 Building and Running modules.md

 code for hello world kernel: [[ch02_linux_modules.pdf#page=2]]
 * Module_init
 * Module_exit
-* MODULE_LICENSE has to be included, as this says it is free
+* MODULE_LICENSE has to be included, as this says it is free.
+Kernel wont compile if not there?

  make: [[ch02_linux_modules.pdf#page=3]]

 make kernel files: [[ch02_linux_modules.pdf#page=9]]

 * Modules are loaded via commands and unloaded via commands.
 When loaded the `Module_init()` is invoked.
 When unloaded the `Module_exit()` is invoked, which has to do all the cleanup, such we dont have reboot the system to get rid of what the module has done altogether.
-* Only source code from the kernel may be imported to kernel-modules, only special cases they should not be
+* Only source code from the kernel may be imported to kernel-modules, only special cases they should not be only these.
 * seg-faults may take down the entire system or the process, as there are no debugger such as in applications
 * kernel can have several levels of security, where kernel has highest priority and can do what it want (privileged) and user-mode is of course then lower than this
 * user-space and kernel-space may have different memory mappings, i.e what we did with `acess_ok()` was mapping userspace address to kernel-space